Marriage and life partnership: The financial implications

 Marriage Partnership

 Retirement Both receive a joint AHV retirement pension, max.
-CHF 3,585 monthly (150%) Both receive a separate AHV retirement pension (max.
-CHF 2,450/month – 100%), together max.
-CHF 4,780 monthly (200%)
+CHF 3,675 monthly (150%) Both receive a separate AHV retirement pension max.
+CHF 2,450 monthly (100%), together max.
+CHF 4,900 monthly (200%)

-Taxes Incomes are jointly taxed Incomes are individually taxed
+Taxes Incomes are jointly taxed.
+Incomes are individually taxed.

-Death Widow’s/widower’s pension, orphan’s pension Orphan’s pension
+Death Widow's pension / widower's pension Orphan’s pension

-Second pillar: Occupational retirement plan (pension fund)
+2nd pillar: Occupational retirement provision (pension fund)

 Vested benefits